Highlights

 Publications Stavropegic Monastery of St John the Baptist

 Continuing the Christian teaching legacy of Saints Silouan and Sophrony through our publications.
 We share posts with our books on Instagram if you are there.
 But if you're not?
-That's healthier.
-Keep it like that.
+There's no need to join, you can see all our posts here.

 Purchase book at: essexmonastery.com